iKarTehFox/web-clock-docs/docs/installation.md

 ## Downloading the website

 ### Cloning the repository (Method 1)
-To start off, you'll first need to download (or "clone") the website's files.
+To start off, you'll first need to download (or "clone") Online Web Clock's source code.

 1. Ensure you have Git installed on your PC
  - If you're on Ubuntu or a Debian-based distro, you can install Git with the following command: